 Take My Hand: A stirring, inspirational piece of pseudo-patriotic pop which Sammy belts out to a bold arrangement by Perry Botkin, Jr. Having never been heard of before or since, where did the song come from?
 From a musical titled The Selling of the President, based on a bestselling book of the same title.
 “Take My Hand” is the campaign theme of a fictional candidate for the Presidency willing to do anything his media manipulators ask.
 Why is the song so little known?
 The show opened on 22nd March 1972 and closed three days later, having been ripped apart by the critics…

 I Am Over 25 (But You Can Trust Me): An obscure and quickly dated attempt to engage with the youth culture with which Sammy was unwillingly but inevitably losing touch, this sincere but sententious piece was written by Mike Curb and Mack David.
 Sammy does his best – but he is not dealing here with top drawer material and it was somewhat repeating ground he’d already been over with 1967’s “Don’t Blame The Children”.
 It starts off with a swashbuckling (and catchy) brass fanfare that was confined to the dustbin of history until it was resurrected by Robbie Williams in 2015 and sampled into “Sensational” on his album The Heavy Entertainment Show, giving the thunderous riff a new lease of life.

-- This album has never been officially re-issued on CD.
+- This album has only been officially re-issued on CD once, in Germany.

 - All tracks were released onto compilation CDs from the late 1990s and early 2000s.
 All tracks are currently available for digital download via these compilations.

-- The only version of “Time To Ride” released on CD has fake applause added at the end.
+- The only version of “Time To Ride” released on compilation CDs has fake applause added at the end.